 A man can’t live on caffeine alone, so be sure to include a nice selection of snacks.
 Make it salty or sweet, or some of each, for those times when he’s too wiped to whip up a meal.
 Snacks will keep him fueled up for helping out with all those middle-of-the-night feedings.

 Buy him a mug that says “Number 1 Dad” or “Super Dad” or do good with the stylish Welly Bottle (shown above).
 The company donates a portion of profits to bringing clean water to those in need.
 This sleek bottle comes with a removable infuser for brewing tea or infusing fruit into his water.
 It keeps drinks cold for 24 hours or hot for 14 hours.

 Wrap It Up

-Wrap up your gifts in a sturdy plastic bucket, wide tin bucket or laundry basket, all containers he’ll be able to use after he has enjoyed the gifts in his kit.
-Or treat him to his own diaper bag.
-Check out our guide to diaper bags to find his best match.
+Wrap up your gifts in the Dad Hoodie shown above, a sturdy plastic bucket or laundry basket, all containers he’ll be able to use in his adventures in fatherhood.

 —Katie L. Carroll